Expertium/expertium.github.io/README.md

 5. [A short analysis of how review time is related to answer buttons](/Buttons.md).
 Some wonder, "Do people tend to think longer before pressing Again than before pressing Good?".
 In this article, I answer that question.
 Spoiler: yes.
 6. [Abridged history of spaced repetition](/History.md).
 7. [Mass adoption and the perfect UI](/Perfect_UI.md).
 Can FSRS be easy to use?
 Yes.
 But first, we'll need to change ~~some~~ a ton of things.
-8. [Let's get learning steps wrong!](/LearningSteps) It's much easier than you think.
+8. [Let's get learning steps wrong!](/LearningSteps.md) It's much easier than you think.

+Nothing that floats your boat?
+[Take a look at these articles and blogs then](/ResourcesDump.md).